 The 120 LED bulb panel is split evenly between the Red (660nm), Yellow (590nm), Amber (630nm), and IR (880nm) that penetrate the skin at different levels, helping to spur the creation of new collagen, elastin and fibroblasts.
 The renewed skin and outward appearance comes from cellular level changes.

 When used correctly, the RejuvaliteMD is a safe and effective method of reducing fine lines, wrinkles, skin laxity, and uneven skin tone.
-The RejuvaliteMD has been designed to integrate comfortably into your lifestyle, and can be used "hands free" while laying down, sitting up, or any other comfortable positioning.
+The RejuvaliteMD has been designed to integrate comfortably into your lifestyle, and can be used " hands free" while laying down, sitting up, or any other comfortable positioning.

-It is important to remember that there is no miracle cure.
-Reversing sun-damage and aging affects to the skin takes time and patience.
-Your goal should be to see improvement in your overall skin tone and diminishing wrinkles.
-Some people may see greater improvement than others due to many factors, such as genetics, depth of damage, medications and a person's overall health.
+It is important to remember that there is no miracle cure. reversing sun-damage and aging affects to the skin takes time and patience. your goal should be to see improvement in your overall skin tone and diminishing wrinkles. some people may see greater improvement than others due to many factors, such as genetics, depth of damage, medications and a person's overall health.